mobak88/react-meals-app/README.md

 ### Site features

-The page fetches data from: [TheaMealDB](https://www.themealdb.com/api.php)
+The app fetches data from: [TheaMealDB](https://www.themealdb.com/api.php)
 Users can:

 - See recipes